The Costwolds from Witney

 The Cotswolds and Witney:

-Escape to the country in 2023 and discover a different part of England.
+Escape to the country in Spring 2022 and discover a different part of England.
 Nestled in the Oxfordshire Cotswolds, Witney is a great base from which to discover the wonderful surrounding countryside.

 Designated an area of outstanding national beauty (AONB) in 1987, The Cotswolds are in the heart of England which is a hilly region reaching 1,083ft or 330m above sea level.
 The word ‘Cotswold’ immediately brings to mind beautiful villages with buildings made from the golden coloured stone, and a history of the wool trade.
 The town of Witney lies by the river Windrush in Western Oxfordshire, and it’s the largest Market town within the Cotswolds.
 The town today is a charming bustling blend of shops, cafes, and pubs not to mention historic buildings which date back to the times when wool was the main industry.
 Indeed, the name of ‘Witney’ will always be associated with the wool industry and more specifically with ‘Point Blankets’ which were made here and shipped all over the world.

-Our holiday is for five nights at The Blue Boar, which is in the centre of historic Witney.
-Dinners are included in the tour price.
+Our holiday is for seven nights at The Blue Boar, which is in the centre of historic Witney.
+Dinners on the first and last nights are included in the tour price, and on other days the leader will be booking dinner at a variety of local restaurants which you are welcome to join at your own expense.

 Join me for guided walks in the Oxfordshire Cotswolds…